 MIPIM Special Series—Part Two: Focus on the United States

-Associate editor Eliza Theiss presents a three-part series of reports on worldwide real estate based on presentations at the MIPIM world property market in March.
+Associate Editor Eliza Theiss presents a focus on foreign investment in U.S. real estate, the second in a three-part series of reports on worldwide real estate based on presentations at the MIPIM world property market in March.

 By Eliza Theiss, Associate Editor